 Corticosteroids suppress the cytokine generation, recruitment of airway eosinophils, and release of inflammatory mediators.
-Corticosteroids block late-phase reaction to allergens, reduce airway hyperresponsiveness, and inhibit inflammatory cell migration and activation.
-Because systemic corticosteroids have a high incidence of adverse reactions, inhaled corticosteroids are preferred for maintenance therapy of asthma.
+These agents thereby block late-phase reaction to allergens, reduce airway hyperresponsiveness, and inhibit inflammatory cell migration and activation.
+Because systemic corticosteroids have a high incidence of adverse reactions, inhaled corticosteroids are preferred for asthma.

 Advair is a combination product containing a long-acting beta2-agonist, salmeterol DPI (Serevent) and a corticosteroid, fluticasone.
-Symbicort is a combination product also containing a long-acting beta2-agonist, formoterol MDI (Foradil®) and a corticosteroid, budesonide.
-Both selectively bind to the beta2-receptors in the bronchial smooth muscle, leading to bronchial relaxation and a decrease in the release of mediators of immediate hypersensitivity from mast cells.
+Symbicort is a combination product containing a long-acting beta2-agonist, formoterol, and an inhaled corticosteroid (ICS), budesonide.
+Dulera is a combination product containing the long-acting beta2-agonist, formoterol and the ICS, mometasone.
+Both, formoterol and salmeterol selectively bind to the beta2-receptors in the bronchial smooth muscle, leading to bronchial relaxation and a decrease in the release of mediators of immediate hypersensitivity from mast cells.